jdcarvalho/pynet-tester/README.md

 # pynet-tester

-This script use Speedtest software to create a database with Internet speed test data and export it for analysis
+This script uses Speedtest software to create a database with Internet speed test data and export it for further analysis

 Main creator: Joao Dias de Carvalho Neto. joao.carvalho at maestrus.com